DU Ad Platform

 DU Ad Platform is a mobile advertising platform developed by the Chinese web services company and search engine operator Baidu, Inc. Whereas the majority of Baidu's products and services are targeted at the domestic China market, DU Ad Platform's stated goal is to help developers in China and elsewhere increase their mobile profits in overseas countries.

 It currently hosts over 800 million monthly active users across its inventory.
 It also surpassed 2,400 mobile developers worldwide, a 50% increase over its user base in 2016, with the number of third-party app users grew by more than 110%.

-Method of operation
+Operation

 DU Ad Platform requires developers to integrate an SDK into their apps.
 After integration, developers can bid on advertisements, which will then be displayed on their app to drive monetization.
 This process is functionally equivalent to other ad platforms such as Facebook's Audience Network.

 According to an announcement made by Baidu during the 2016 Open Mobile Summit conference in San Francisco, DU Ad Platform leverages a machine-learning technology called "Peak Selection Algorithm" to increase ad performance.